t-fine/Getting-Started/README.md

 #### Files for a top-level service designed to be a deployment pattern or deployment policy

-Each service designed to be composed as a deployment pattern should at least have a service definition json file, and a deployment pattern json that can be used to publish the service to a management hub.
-See the `service.json`, and `pattern.json` file of the `Achatina` **(add link when we have it merged)** service for an example.
+Each service designed to be composed as a deployment pattern should have a service definition json file and a deployment pattern json that can be used to publish the service to a management hub.
+See the `service.json` and `pattern.json` file of the `Achatina` **(add link when we have it merged)** service for an example.